Tricertops/Objective-Chain/README.md

 Project is inspired by [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa), but takes more object-oriented approach.

 Aim is to build reusable and scalable solution for **MVVM** bindings.
+[Article about MVVM implementation using Objective-Chain.](https://gist.github.com/iMartinKiss/bd038dfbf0663818b0ad)

 ##### Project is under active development, but at this stage it can be reliably used in production.
 Follow the [Roadmap](https://github.com/iMartinKiss/Objective-Chain/issues/1) for progress.